 Unless properly addressed and rectified, the growing financial burden will be beyond the ability of voluntary dues-paying associations to meet.
 This will shift the funding burden to municipalities and the State, entities already burdened in meeting their own annual budgets.
 Thus, eventual and likely inevitable deterioration of lake water quality will ensue and health issues will arise.

 Over the past 30 years, NJCOLA, presently representing more than 70 lake organizations within the State of New Jersey, focused on implementing and supporting their Mission purposes as defined below.
 Given the pending crisis, it is now very evident that advocacy attention must also be devoted to the financial security and sustainability of all lake associations within the State.
 The future of our lake associations, far-reaching implications in terms of health and safety, and indeed our way of life depend on the actions we take today.
 Please read the letter sent by me as President of NJCOLA to the Governor of the State of New Jersey imploring him not to approve pending Bill S3661 / A5043 Amendments.The burden of a lake association to meet their obligations to all members / residents must be shared by all those members and/or residents.
 Mandated dues is the only fair and equitable course of action.

 On October 6, 2017, the New Jersey Division of Consumer, Environmental and Occupational Health (AKA State Health Department) published proposed repeals and new rules to the State Bathing Code.
-Click here to download the proposed New Jersey Bathing Code regulation changes.
+Click here to download this document.

 At COLA's Annual Meeting on November 9, 2017, Richard Carlson presented the impacts of the proposed Bathing Code changes.
-Click here to download this presentation.
+Click here to view this presentation.

 Past Advocacy COLA actions: